sygmaprotocol/docs/docs/02-sygma-sdk/03-Quick-Start/04-gmp.md

 ### Transferring a message between EVM chains

-Generic messages can be transferred between EVM chains, using the Sygma SDK.
+Generic messages can be transferred between EVM chains using the Sygma SDK.

 To facilitate the transfer, the following steps are required: